DragonSenses/visionize/architectural-decision-log.md

 - Test and monitor your authentication server, ensuring its security, performance, and reliability.

+Also in the Next.js tutorial it covers the authentication using nextauth ([Nextjs adding authentication](https://nextjs.org/learn/dashboard-app/adding-authentication)).

 ## Coding style & naming conventions

 Here I'd like to list out some general rules I'd like to set for myself to ensure consistent coding style and naming conventions.
 I'll be updating this section intermittently.